OSGConnect/connectbook/start/software/example-compilation.md

 This example includes steps to install and use a library and to use a module, which are both currently needed for compiling Samtools with CRAM support.

-The steps following steps in this example assume that you have performed [Step 1](#step-1-acquire-samtools-source-code) and [Step 2](#step-2-read-through-installation-instructions) in the above example for compiling Samtools without CRAM support.
+The steps in this example assume that you have performed [Step 1](#step-1-acquire-samtools-source-code) and [Step 2](#step-2-read-through-installation-instructions) in the above example for compiling Samtools without CRAM support.